Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: The Proposed Approach

 where $\mathbf{F}(p,q) \in \mathbb{R}^{1 \times C}$ is the local feature at the $(p,q)$-$th$ location.
 Nevertheless, it is suboptimal for Re-ID without considering the various impacts of different local features.

 To address the above-mentioned issue, we introduce a novel \emph{weighted bilinear coding} model to adaptively weigh local features at different locations according to their relative importance.
+The process is fully shown in Figure \ref{fig:wbc}.
 In our approach, the relative importance is automatically captured in the salient part masks generated by the salient part net.
 And the weighted bilinear coded feature is calculated as